Save to My DOJO

 7. VDI Brings Many Benefits

-While I wanted you to be aware of all the potential deal-breakers, I also want you to be aware of the fact that VDI does solve problems and it is being used to great effect in some places.
-Here are just some of the things that VDI gives you that cannot be matched by other technologies:
+While I want you to be aware of all the potential deal-breakers, I also want you to be aware of the fact that Hyper-V VDI does solve problems and it is being used to great effect in some places.
+Here are just some of the things that Hyper-V VDI gives you that cannot be matched by other technologies:

 - Through a single Internet-facing keyhole, your users can access their virtual desktop from anywhere in the world.
 This grants you the ability to maintain a high level of security while also granting a high level of accessibility.